Man killed in Ashburton crash named

 Police said inquiries into the circumstances of the crash were continuing.

-A source has told the Herald that Karl and the others in the car - including one person travelling in the boot - had been attending a 21st.
+A source told the NZ Herald Karl and the others in the car - including a person travelling in the boot - had been attending a 21st.

 Police could not comment on the specifics of the crash and said earlier this week the other injured occupants of the car were yet to be interviewed.